JBlitzar/hairtag/JOURNAL.md

 - https://github.com/biemster/FindMy (Auth actually works, just a tui no frontend, tried using this auth with the macless frontend, didn't work)

 My stack right now is `esp32c3-openhaystack` firmware (with the `fix-hint-byte` patch) and a patched FindMy.py that doesn't throw errors lol.
+  - Update: findmy.py also had some logic bugs that I also patched regarding querying multiple keys

 Anyways, I got real reports!!
 So ts actually works.
 I was so happy when I saw those jsons in stdout.